grafana/grafana/docs/sources/datasources/loki.md

 ### Log context

-When using a search expression as detailed above, you now have the ability to retrieve the context surrounding your filtered results.
+When using a search expression as detailed above, you can retrieve the context surrounding your filtered results.
 By clicking the `Show Context` link on the filtered rows, you'll be able to investigate the log messages that came before and after the log message you're interested in.